Koh-i-Noor: Crown Jewel

-After Queen Victoria's death, the Koh-i-Noor was set in the Crown of Queen Alexandra, the wife of Edward VII, that was used to crown her at their coronation in 1902.
-The diamond was transferred to the Crown of Queen Mary in 1911, and finally to Crown of Queen Elizabeth The Queen Mother in 1937.
-When the Queen Mother died in 2002, the crown was placed on top of her coffin for the lying-in-state and funeral.
+After Queen Victoria's death, the Koh-i-Noor was set in the Crown of Queen Alexandra, the wife of Edward VII, which was used to crown her at their coronation in 1902.
+The diamond was transferred to the Crown of Queen Mary in 1911 and finally to the Crown of Queen Elizabeth the Queen Mother in 1937.
+When the Queen Mother died in 2002 the crown was placed on top of her coffin for the lying-in-state and funeral.
 Queen Camilla was crowned with Queen Mary's Crown at the Coronation of Charles III and Camilla on 6 May 2023, but without the Koh-i-Noor diamond.

 All these crowns are on display in the Jewel House at the Tower of London with crystal replicas of the diamond set in the older crowns.
 The original bracelet given to Queen Victoria can also be seen there.
 A glass model of the Koh-i-Noor shows visitors how it looked when it was brought to the United Kingdom.
 Replicas of the diamond in this and its re-cut forms can also be seen in the "Vault" exhibit at the Natural History Museum, London.

-During the Second World War, the Crown Jewels were moved from their home at the Tower of London to Windsor Castle.
-They were kept in leather hat boxes under lock and key in the office of the Royal Librarian Sir Owen Morshead until 1941 when they were transferred to a specially dug tunnel under the walls of the castle.
-At this time Morshead and the Keeper of the Tower Armouries removed some of the larger stones, including the Koh-i-Noor, and wrapping them in cotton wool, inserted them in a glass preserving-jar, which was then placed in a biscuit tin; the thinking being that, unlike the bulkier crowns, this would allow their swift relocation if the German invasion occurred.
+During the Second World War the Crown Jewels were moved from their home at the Tower of London to Windsor Castle.
+They were kept in leather hat boxes under lock and key in the office of the Royal Librarian, Sir Owen Morshead, until 1941, when they were transferred to a specially dug tunnel under the walls of the castle.
+At this time Morshead and the Keeper of the Tower Armouries removed some of the larger stones, including the Koh-i-Noor, wrapped them in cotton wool and placed them in a glass preserving-jar, which was then placed in a biscuit tin, the thinking being that, unlike the bulkier crowns, this would allow their swift relocation if the Germans invaded.

 Ownership dispute

-The Koh-i-Noor has long been a subject of diplomatic controversy, with India, Pakistan, Iran, and Afghanistan all demanding its return from the UK at various points.
+The Koh-i-Noor has long been a subject of diplomatic controversy: India, Pakistan, Iran and Afghanistan have all requested its return from the UK at various times.